LoopDraw: a Loop-Based Autoregressive Model for Shape Synthesis and Editing: Method

 \paragraph{Decoder} During training, the decoder network receives as input 1) a latent code $\mathbf z$ of size $N_z$, and 2) the training sequence shifted right one time step (i.e. with an empty start-of-sequence token.)
 (This data sequence is only provided at training time; at inference time, this is provided from previous output autoregressively.)
 The latent code $\mathbf z$ is passed through an MLP with final $\tanh$ activation to create the start-of-sequence embedding $\mathbf d$ for the decoder, effectively making a learned start-of-sequence embedding conditioned on the latent code.
 Throughout decoding, this $\mathbf z$-conditioned start embedding is attended to, along with all subsequent time steps through self-attention, conditioning the entire decoder output on the latent code.

 The decoder utilizes a time-step-wise mask to enforce autoregressive generation.
 Let $x_1,\ldots$ be the input loops.
-In predicting the loop $\widehat{y}_i$, at time step $i$, $\hat y_i$, the self-attention layers only consider input loops $x_1$ through $x_{i-1}$, augmented by $x_0=\mathbf{d}$.
+In predicting the loop $\widehat{y}_i$, at time step $i$, the self-attention layers consider all previous input loops, i.e. loops $x_1$ through $x_{i-1}$, augmented by $x_0=\mathbf{d}$.
 During training, these previous inputs are teacher-forced, i.e. they are from the ground truth data.
 During inference time, in the autoregressive scheme, each output $\widehat{y}_i$ is fed back in as the input at the next time step.
-In inference, the initial $\mathbf d$ remains predicted from a latent code $\mathbf z$.
+In both training and inference, the initial embedding $\mathbf d$ is predicted from a latent code $\mathbf z$.